Provision in Accounting (IAS 37): Examples & Journal Entries

 Specific Provision (Identified Debts)

 A provision is created for a specific debtor known to be in financial difficulty.
-The full amount owed by that debtor (or estimated irrecoverable portion) is provisioned individually.
+The full amount owed by that debtor (or the estimated irrecoverable portion) is provisioned individually.

 General Provision (Portfolio Approach)